pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

         "NOTCH positively regulates stemness."

-The attribute values for interactions are written according to the following syntax. (*TODO: a^Variable is now added but documentation is missing*)
+The following is a list of allowed values for each attribute. (*TODO: a^Variable is now added but documentation is missing*)

 .. csv-table:: Element (node) attributes